E40: Research Misconduct

 3.1 Purpose and Initiation

 The purpose of the investigation is to explore the allegations in detail, examine the evidence in depth, and determine specifically whether research misconduct has been committed, by whom, and to what extent.
-If instances of possible misconduct involving a different respondent are uncovered, the matter should be sent to the Vice President for Research or Vice Chancellor for Research, as appropriate, to initiate a preliminary assessment.
+If instances of possible misconduct involving a different respondent are uncovered, the matter should be sent to the Vice President for Research or HSC Vice President for Research, as appropriate, to initiate a preliminary assessment.

 The Investigation Committee will be appointed and the process initiated within thirty (30) calendar days after the conclusion of the inquiry.
-If required by sponsoring agency regulations, the office of the Vice President for Research or Vice Chancellor for Research, as appropriate, shall notify the agency of its decision to commence an investigation on or before the date the investigation begins.
+If required by sponsoring agency regulations, the office of the Vice President for Research or HSC Vice President for Research, as appropriate, shall notify the agency of its decision to commence an investigation on or before the date the investigation begins.

 3.2 Securing Research Records

 Any additional pertinent research records that were not previously sequestered during the inquiry will be immediately sequestered when the decision is made to conduct an investigation.
-The Vice President for Research or Vice Chancellor for Research, as appropriate, will direct this process.
+The Vice President for Research or HSC Vice President for Research, as appropriate, will direct this process.
 This sequestration should occur before or at the time the respondent is notified that an investigation will begin.
 The need for additional sequestration of records may occur for any number of reasons, including a decision to investigate additional allegations not considered during the inquiry stage or the identification of records during the inquiry process that had not been previously secured.
 As soon as practicable, a copy of each sequestered record will be provided to the respondent, or to the individual from whom the record is taken if not the respondent, if requested.

 3.3 Investigation Committee

-The investigation shall be conducted by a committee of five persons appointed by the Faculty Senate Operations Committee, in consultation with the Chair of the Research Policy Committee or his/her designee.
+The investigation shall be conducted by a committee of five (5) persons appointed by the Faculty Senate Operations Committee, in consultation with the Chair of the Research Policy Committee or designee.
 Committee members should be selected on the basis of relevant research background and experience.
 All persons appointed from UNM shall be tenured faculty.
 Tenured faculty members from other universities or senior researchers from research institutions may be named to the Investigation Committee if a sufficient number of qualified UNM faculty members are not available.
 Members of the committee shall have no actual or potential conflicts of interest in the case, shall be unbiased, and shall, together, possess sufficient expertise to enable the committee to conduct the investigation.
-No more than two members of the Inquiry Committee may be appointed to serve on the Investigation Committee.
+No more than two (2) members of the Inquiry Committee may be appointed to serve on the Investigation Committee.

 The respondent and the complainant shall be notified of the proposed committee membership and may object in writing to any of the proposed appointees on the grounds that the person, or the Committee as a whole, does not meet the criteria stated above.
-The Faculty Senate Operations Committee will consider the objection and if it has merit, shall make appropriate substitution(s), in consultation with the Chair of the Research Policy Committee or his/her designee.
-In the case of disagreement regarding appointments made by the Faculty Senate Operations Committee, the Vice President for Research or Vice Chancellor for Research, as appropriate, shall decide the challenge.
+The Faculty Senate Operations Committee will consider the objection and if it has merit, shall make appropriate substitution(s), in consultation with the Chair of the Research Policy Committee or designee.
+In the case of disagreement regarding appointments made by the Faculty Senate Operations Committee, the Vice President for Research or HSC Vice President for Research, as appropriate, shall decide the challenge.
 That decision shall be final.

-If the Committee so requests, the Vice President for Research or Vice Chancellor for Research shall designate an official to assist the Committee in conducting the investigation.
+If the Committee so requests, the Vice President for Research or HSC Vice President for Research shall designate an official to assist the Committee in conducting the investigation.
 The Committee shall receive a written charge from the Vice President for Research or Vice Chancellor for Research, as appropriate, defining the subject matter of its investigation prior to beginning its work.

 3.4 Investigation Process